threefoldtecharchive/jumpscaleX_archived/README.md

 Jumpscale is a cloud automation product and a branch from what used to be Pylabs.
 About 9 years ago Pylabs was the basis of a cloud automation product which was acquired by SUN Microsystems from Q-Layer.
 In the mean time we are 4 versions further and we have rebranded it to Jumpscale.
+Our newest release is version 10, called JSX.

 - [Jumpscale](#jumpscale)
   - [About Jumpscale](#about-jumpscale)